 Both Social Champ and Buffer have a publishing dashboard.
-However, Social Champ offers unlimited scheduling across all plans, and Buffer only allows 2000 posts, even in their most expensive plan.
-So you get a whole lot of more posts in up to a 20% lesser amount.
+However, Social Champ offers unlimited scheduling across all plans, and Buffer only allows 2000 posts per profile, even in their most expensive plan.
+So you get a whole lot more posts in up to a 20% lesser amount.

 Coming to Social Champ’s dashboard, the UI is super clean, and the user flow is also straightforward.
 You can create posts, design visuals, publish, and add content to Queue from it.
 You can also keep your social profiles active by connecting them to your favorite websites or blogs using Auto RSS.

 You can upload content in bulk and create Workspaces to declutter your calendar.
 There is so much included in the Social Champ’s publish feature that it is the best you could get for this price.

 Social Champ and Buffer have a similar Engage feature.
 You can use this dashboard to reply to comments, DM/PM, reviews, and mentions within the Social Inbox.
 With Buffer, you get a grid view of all unanswered conversations, whereas with Social Champ, you get a list view.

 With Social Champ, you can also add labels and filters within conversations to tell them apart.
 Apart from this, you can also save replies and set automation rules.